volgup/NLPlocator/README.md

         }
     }

-## Initialize start to track and stop location
+## Initialize start and stop location latlng's

  **Start Nmea Location Service to capture Location using LocationListener:**